-1 If an amendment was adopted on second reading, it may be necessary to refer to the amendment in identifying the text to be amended on third reading.
+&lt;sup>2 If an amendment was adopted on second reading, it is often necessary to refer to the amendment in identifying the text to be amended on third reading.
+See the discussions of third reading amendments in Subsections (e)(1) and (3) of this section.